-Diverse applications of internet of things in medical device industry
+Diverse applications of Internet of Things in medical device industry

-Strategic deal trends in internet of things in medical device industry
+Strategic deal trends in Internet of Things in medical device industry

-Medical device companies are not only focusing on innovation to enhance their patent portfolios but are also making strategic investments in IoT.
+Medical Device companies are not only focusing on innovation to enhance their patent portfolios but are also making strategic investments in IoT.
 These investments aim to secure lucrative deals with partners and position themselves at the forefront of industry advancements.
 Some of the recent deals underscore the importance of IoT in the medical device industry.

 Impact on hiring

-ResMed, ConnectedHealth, Abbott Laboratories, Medtronic, and Hinge Health are among the top companies leading in IoT hiring within the medical device industry.
+ConnectedHealth, ResMed, Abbott Laboratories, Hinge Health, and Fresenius SE & Co are among the top companies leading in IoT hiring within the medical device industry.

-Countries driving adoption of internet of things in medical device industry
+Countries driving adoption of Internet of Things in medical device industry

-To further understand GlobalData's analysis on internet of things in the medical device industry, buy the report here.
+To further understand GlobalData's analysis on Internet of Things in the medical device industry, buy the report here.